Adaptively Transformed Mixed Model Prediction of General Finite Population Parameters: Numerical Studies

+We next evaluate the finite sample performance of the empirical Bayes confidence intervals given in Section \ref{sec:EBCI}.
+To this end, we adopted the same settings as used in scenario (s2) in Section 4.1 and focused on the same population parameters $\mu_i$ given in (\ref{pr}) with $\alpha=0$ and $1$.
+For constructing confidence intervals of $\mu_i$, we employed two methods: bootstrap calibrated confidence interval (\ref{bootCI}) as well as the naive confidence interval (\ref{naive}), which are denoted by BCI and NCI, respectively.
+We used 200 Monte Carlo samples and 100 bootstrap replications in applying these two methods.
+Note that theoretical coverage accuracy of BCI and NCI is $o(m^{-1})$ and $O(m^{-1})$, where $m=30$ in this study.

-Among the generated $Y_{i1},\ldots,Y_{iN}$, the first $n=50$ observations $Y_{i1},\ldots,Y_{in}$ were used as the sampled data $y_{i1},\ldots,y_{in}$.
-Then, based on $y_{ij}$'s and $X_{ij}$'s, we computed two types pf confidence intervals for $\mu_i$, naive confidence interval (\ref{naive}) and bootstrap calibrated confidence interval (\ref{bootCI}), which are denoted by NCI and BCI, respectively.
-To evaluate the performances of two confidence intervals, based on $R=1000$ simulation runs, we computed the empirical coverage probability (CP) and the average length of confidence interval (AL), which are defined as
+To evaluate the performances of the two confidence intervals, based on $R=500$ simulation runs, we computed the following empirical coverage probability (CP) and average length of confidence interval (AL):

-where $\mu_i^{(r)}$ is the true value and $\text{CI}_i^{(r)}$ is NCI or BCI in the $r$th iteration.
-In Figure, we show the obtained CP and AL in each area for two cases $m=20$ and $m=30$.
-Concerning CP, the naive method tends to produce shorter confidence intervals, so that the coverage probability is smaller than the nominal level for all areas, which is more serious in case $m=20$ than $m=30$.
-This comes from the accuracy of NCI presented in Theorem \ref{thm:cp1}, which mentions that the coverage accuracy of NCI is $O(m^{-1})$.
-On the other hand, bootstrap method can improve the drawbacks of the naive method, and provides reasonable CP around the nominal level under both $m=20$ and $m=30$.
-The results clearly support the theoretical property given in Theorem \ref{thm:cp2} presenting BCI is second order accurate.
-Since undervaluation of estimation risk may produce serious problems in practice, we should use the bootstrap method when the number of areas is not large.
+where $\mu_i^{(r)}$ and $\text{CI}_i^{(r)}$ are the true value and the confidence interval in the $r$th iteration.
+We averaged CP's and AL's within the same groups, and reported the results in Table \ref{tab:CI}.
+Table \ref{tab:CI} shows that NCI tends to produce shorter confidence intervals and the coverage probability is smaller than the nominal level for all areas.
+On the other hand, BCI produces more accurate confidence intervals than NCI, which would support the theoretical property given in Theorem \ref{thm:cp2}.
+Since underestimation of risk estimates may yield serious problems in practice, BCI would be appealing when the number of areas is not large.